gloomic/wordpress-git-post/README.md

 $ git push
 ```

+When you push one or more commits to the remote repository, it will trigger actions on remote server to create new or update posts with the files in this push.
+And you will get information about these actions in terminal, like which files are used to create new posts and which ones are used to update posts.

-After you make a push, you may need to execute `git pull` command to get updated markdown file that has  post `ID` added to it.
-Otherwise, it will prompt you to do that when you make a push in the next time.
+After you make a push, you may need to execute `git pull` command to get updated markdown files that have post `ID` added to them.
+Otherwise, it will prompt you to do that when you push in the next time.

 ## Authors